Florida smashes state record for deaths with 132 more; cases up 9,194

-Florida set a record for newly reported deaths in one day, 132, smashing the former mark of 120 last week, as cases failed to reach five digits, 9,194, the positive rate hit 11 percent and tests in one day declined significantly to 67,160, the Florida Health Department announced Tuesday.
+Florida set a record for newly reported deaths in one day, a U.S. high 132, smashing the former mark of 120 last week, as cases failed to reach five digits, 9,194, and tests in one day declined significantly to 67,160, the Florida Health Department announced Tuesday.

 Palm Beach County's death toll rose by 13 to 624, including the youngest newly reported death in the state, a 24-year-old man, after 5 Monday, 12 Sunday and a record 20 last Tuesday.